When a company fails to pay its debts, creditors can petition the courts to have your company placed in compulsory liquidation.

 What happens if I do nothing?

-This will then alert the company’s bank, other creditors and the public to its situation.
-The company’s bank accounts will be frozen and it will be forced to stop trading.
+This will then alert the company’s bank, other creditors, and the public to its situation.
+As a result, its bank accounts will be frozen, and it will be forced to stop trading.

-If your company is subject to a winding-up petition, or you’re worried that it might be, please contact the Future Strategy team today.
+If your company is subject to a winding-up petition, or you’re worried that it might be, don’t hesitate to get in touch with the Future Strategy team today.

 What does compulsory liquidation mean for directors?